Elon Musk says he will ban iPhones

 X, Tesla and SpaceX boss attacks newly announced features as ‘unacceptable security violation’

-Apple announced earlier on Monday that it would integrate OpenAI’s technology into its iPhones.
-When users are speaking to Siri, it will be able to hand off some queries to ChatGPT, OpenAI’s large language model.
+Apple announced that it would integrate the technology so that when users are speaking to Siri, it will be able to hand off some queries to ChatGPT, OpenAI’s large language model.

-“If Apple integrates OpenAI at the OS level, then Apple devices will be banned at my companies.
-That is an unacceptable security violation,” he wrote on X, formerly known as Twitter, the platform he owns.
+“If Apple integrates OpenAI at the OS level, then Apple devices will be banned at my companies,” he wrote on X, formerly known as Twitter, the platform he owns.

-“And visitors will have to check their Apple devices at the door, where they will be stored in a Faraday cage.”
+“Visitors will have to check their Apple devices at the door, where they will be stored in a Faraday cage,” a closed box that stops wireless signals coming in or going out.

 Mr Musk’s ban would presumably affect SpaceX and Tesla, in addition to X.

-Apple had said earlier that the feature would be released later this year.
+Apple had said previously that the feature would be released later this year.
 OpenAI confirmed that its technology would be broadly integrated into the operating system.

 Both OpenAI and Apple stressed that it would include privacy protections.
 “Requests are not stored by OpenAI, and users’ IP addresses are obscured,” OpenAI said in its announcement.